 Muncie Public Library has partnered with Candid as a Funding Information Network (FIN) location.
 The network has over 400 locations nationwide, and is the largest nonprofit organization providing resources for funding, grants, and philanthropy.

 Muncie Public Library also offers individual instruction sessions on the Candid resources such as the Foundation Directory Online database, books on grant writing and nonprofit management, and more.

 Click the other tabs in this guide to learn more about available resources.

-- In response to COVID-19, we are able to offer a 24-hour remote access day pass to the Foundation Directory Online Essential (FDO) for the remainder of 2021.
-If you are interested in using this service, please contact Laura Janiga using the information on the Questions tab.
+- We are still able to offer a 24-hour remote access Day Pass to the Foundation Directory Online Essential (FDO) through May 31, 2022.
+If you are interested in using this service, please email us using the information on the Questions tab.

 - Muncie Public Library can also assist you with searches directly.
 You may send us a search request, and a librarian will send you results from Foundation Directory Online (FDO) within 1-2 business days.
 Fill out the Grant Research Request form to begin.

 Grant databases allow non-profit organizations, artists, researchers, and others to research grant opportunities available from foundations, corporations, and government agencies.
 Learn more about the databases by reading and viewing the materials below.

 Foundation Directory Online Professional is a tool to research funders, build prospect lists, and find connections with key decision makers.
 FDO professional includes grantmaker profiles, grant records, recipient profiles, along with funder contacts, maps, charts, and more.
 Access is available at Maring-Hunt Library only, using the link on MPL’s Databases page.